The calendar tells me that it's true. I'm 40 years old (as of 8:35 am CST on January 14, 2017).

 Protect my brain, and keep up on my body.

 God-willing, I hope that when my time comes, it'll be a really quick fall in my quality of life and then that will be it.
-I'm going to make my workouts a priority each day, eat well, and do what I need to, to keep my body in the best condition I can, without sacrificing some of the enjoyments of life.
+I'm going to make my workouts a priority each day, eat well, and do what I need to, to keep my body in the best condition I can, without sacrificing some of the enjoyment of life.

 Enjoy food without compromising my health.